 Arie van Deursen, 2020

-This TU Delft graduate (master level) course is concerned with the software architecture of software-intensive systems.
+This TU Delft graduate (master level, see current 2020 edition) course is concerned with the software architecture of software-intensive systems.
 This relates to:

 Our aim is to study reliable knowledge in these areas.
 To that end, we will work with three knowledge sources:

 There will be 3-4 lectures for each of the three components (practice, theory, research).

 Since architecture is team work, students will work in teams in this course as well.
 The team size is four.